istio/istio.io/content/en/docs/ops/integrations/loadbalancers/index.md

 {{< /mermaid >}}

 In this mode, things mostly just work.
-Clients in a service mesh do not need to be aware that the backed they are connecting to have a sidecar.
+Clients in a service mesh do not need to be aware that the backend they are connecting to has a sidecar.
 However, the ingress will not use mTLS, which may lead to undesirable behavior.
 As a result, most of the configuration for this setup is around enabling mTLS.

-In "chained" mode, we use both the third party ingress *and* Istio's own Gateway in parallel.
+In "chained" mode, we use both the third party ingress *and* Istio's own Gateway in sequence.
 This can be useful when you want the functionality of both layers.
-In particular, this is useful with managed cloud load balancers, which have features like global addresses and managed certificates
+In particular, this is useful with managed cloud load balancers, which have features like global addresses and managed certificates.

 {{< mermaid >}}
 graph LR